ernesto27/system-design/keyvaluedb/tutorial/TUTORIAL.md

 	return nil
 }
 ```
-This is a long function,  we explain step by step what we do here.
-the keys parameter is a slice of string that contains the keys that need to be deleted,
+This method recieved a keys parameters, this is a slice of string that contains the keys that need to be deleted,
 we lock the mutex of the data.txt file, after that we move the cursor to the start of this file,
 we  also create a buffer variable of bytes, this will be used to get the items that not need to be deleted,
 we check that looping on the keys parameter and validating key of the data.txt,
 if variable found is false we use the writeString function to write the line to the buffer, otherwise we continue with the loop.

-After that we have the variable buffer with the data that not be deleted, we move the cursor to the start of the file, truncate the file and finally copy the content of the buffer on the data.txt.
+After that we have the variable buffer with the data that is not mark to be deleted, we move the cursor to the start of the file, truncate that and finally copy the content of the buffer on the data.txt.

 add this test